Why I’m Not a Fan of Black History Month

 Here are some starting of my favorite points:

-- TCI and its History Alive curriculum – TCI does an amazing job of getting students excited about history AND is inclusive of many minority groups.
+- TCI and its History Alive curriculum – TCI does an amazing job of getting students excited about history AND is inclusive of racial, ethnic, and religious minority groups.
 This was my main curriculum during my teaching career.

 Definitelyuse the FREE 30-day trial.